 On December 8, 2005, WTG Gas Processing ("WTG") filed suit in the 333rd District Court of Harris County, Texas against several defendants, including Targa Resources, Inc. and Targa Texas, and two other Targa entities and private equity funds affiliated with Warburg Pincus LLC, seeking damages from the defendants.
 The suit alleges that Targa and private equity funds affiliated with Warburg Pincus LLC, along with ConocoPhillips Company ("ConocoPhillips") and Morgan Stanley, tortiously interfered with (i) a contract WTG claims to have had to purchase the SAOU System from ConocoPhillips, and (ii) prospective business relations of WTG.
 WTG claims the alleged interference resulted from Targa's competition to purchase the SAOU System and its successful acquisition of those assets in 2004.
-On October 2, 2007, the court granted defendants' motion for summary judgment.
-It is unknown at this time whether plaintiff will seek an appeal.
+Discovery is proceeding.
+A hearing on our motion for summary judgment was held on April 10, 2007.
+Targa intends to contest liability but can give no assurances regarding the outcome of the proceeding.
 Targa has agreed to indemnify us for any claim or liability arising out of the WTG suit.